David Rowley

-David Rowley (born 6 February 1990) is a professional footballer who plays as a midfielder for Thai League 2 club Chanthaburi.
+David Rowley (born 6 February 1990) is a professional footballer who plays as a midfielder.
 Born in Australia, he plays for the Malaysia national team.

 Club career

 Wynnum District SC

 David Rowley began his career at Wynnum District Soccer Club in 2007/08.

 Taringa Rovers

 In 2008/09 he joined Taringa Rovers, making 17 league appearances.

 Eastern Suburbs

 Rowley joined Eastern Suburbs FC for the 2009–10 season.

 Pine Hills FC

 In 2009/10 he joined Pine Hills FC, making 17 league appearances.

 Brisbane City

 In 2010/11 he joined Brisbane City FC, making 40 league appearances and scoring 5 goals.

 Chumphon

 Rowley moved to Chumphon FC in February 2013 signing for the Thai Division 2 team.

 Nara United

 Rowley moved to Nara United in June 2013 and with them became champions of the league by finishing first in the Regional League Division 2 Southern Region.

 Grevenmacher

 In July 2014 he joined CS Grevenmacher in the Luxembourg 1st division, making 6 league appearances.
 He also scored 2 goals in the Luxembourg Cup against Hesperange in the Round of 16.